 Agari leverages AWS’ impressively audited systems to ensure all AWS managed components are patched.
 At the operating system level Agari tests and rolls out all critical Ubuntu Security updates within 1 business day.

 Agari follows an agile development methodology in which products are deployed on an iterative, rapid release cycle.
 Security and security testing are implemented throughout the software development lifecycle.
 Quality Assurance is involved at each phase of the lifecycle and security best practices are a mandated aspect of all development activities.
-Agari employs both internal and third party security vulnerability scanners.
+Agari employs both internal and third-party security vulnerability scanners.
 Peer code review is mandated.
-The development process includes a review of all embedded third party components to ensure that security updates are incorporated.
+The development process includes a review of all embedded third-party components to ensure that security updates are incorporated.
 Use of open source software is subject to technical and legal review and approval.
-All software developers are located within the United States and are required to attend annual security training based on OWASP and SANs best practices.
-Additionally, Agari employs ethical, 3rd party penetration testers at least annually across all product lines as well as annual, company wide risk assessments.
+All software developers are located within the United States and are required to attend annual security training based on OWASP and SANS best practices.
+Additionally, Agari employs ethical, third-party penetration testers at least annually across all product lines as well as annual, company-wide risk assessments.

 Agari may use contractors for development and testing tasks.
 These individuals work under the direct supervision of Agari employees and may have access to client data in accordance with contract terms.
-All contractors must be vetted and approved by management prior to their engagement.
-Agari retains exclusively world renown third party suppliers with stellar backgrounds such as Amazon (for cloud infrastructure).
-All third party supplies must be vetted according to the policies and standards outlined in our Application Service Provider Policy and Standards document.
+All contractors must be vetted and approved by management prior to their engagement and any contractor who works with customer data must also pass a background check.
+Agari retains exclusively world renown third-party suppliers with stellar backgrounds such as Amazon (for cloud infrastructure).
+All third-party supplies must be vetted according to the policies and standards outlined in our Application Service Provider Policy and Standards document.